-The Clinical Psychology Residency Program at Dalhousie University offers four full-time doctoral residency positions each year, with multiple rotations options across two sites, the Dalhousie Centre for Psychological Health and Dalhousie Student Health and Wellness.
-Our program plans to seek accreditation by the Canadian Psychological Association and is designed to meet the standards for registration as defined by the Nova Scotia Board of Examiners in Psychology.
-We are full members of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and the Canadian Council of Professional Psychology Programs (CCPPP).
+The Clinical Psychology Residency Program at Dalhousie University offers four full-time doctoral residency positions each year, with multiple rotations options across two sites, the Dalhousie Centre for Psychological Health and Dalhousie Student Health and Wellness Centre.
+Our program will be seeking accreditation by the Canadian Psychological Association during the 2025-26 year and is designed to meet the standards for registration as defined by the Nova Scotia Board of Examiners in Psychology.
+We have applied for membership with the Association of Psychology Postdoctoral and Internship Centers (APPIC).